 In addition, the Hall and its grounds provide material for study and project work in Art & Design, Geography, Science and Mathematics.

-School visits normally take place on Tuesdays, Thursdays or Fridays during the Summer Term but can sometimes be arranged at other times.
-Such visits do not take place when the house and grounds are open to the public and only one school party is admitted on any particular day.
+School visits, which must be pre-booked, do not take place when the house or grounds are open to the public and only one school party is admitted on any particular day.

 The customary format for the day is: